 Disclosing Water Damage to Buyers

-Because of water damage, you need to be honest about the state of your Baltimore home if you want to sell it.
-Maryland law requires that individuals looking to purchase property be informed about potential water damage.
-This keeps the seller out of trouble with the law and builds trust.
-Buyers have numerous legal duties that they must follow.
-This section emphasizes the importance of being open and honest during the sales process.
-In the event that problems arise with the deal, addressing water damage as soon as possible can help preserve the value and charm of your home.
+If you want to sell your Baltimore home, you are going to need to be honest about its condition.
+Water damage.
+Maryland law gives prospective property buyers the right to be informed of any potential water damage.
+This will keep the seller out of trouble with the law and build trust.
+Buyers have many legal obligations they need to comply with.
+This section emphasizes the importance of honesty and transparency in the sales process.
+If you have problems with the deal, dealing with water damage as soon as possible will help preserve your home’s value and charm.

 Legal Obligations in Maryland